andreskemeny/ca-gol/README.md

 # ca-gol
-Cellular Automata - Conway's Game of Life, using React.
+Cellular Automata - Conway's Game of Life, using React